TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 3/Nehemiah 3.9.md

 ---

-And next unto them repaired Rephaiah the son of Hur, the ruler of half the district of Jerusalem.
+Next to them repaired Rephaiah the son of Hur, the ruler of half the district of Jerusalem.